AaronJai/CITS3403_PROJECT/README.md

    MAIL_DEFAULT_SENDER=EcoTrack <noreply@ecotrack.com>
    ```

-   For security, you create an "App Password" with your mail provider rather than your real password
+   For security, you can create an "App Password" with your mail provider rather than your real password.

    After succesful setup, your ```.env``` file may look like:
    ```bash
    FLASK_SECRET_KEY=i_love_matcha